prxial99o2/Starter-kit/PART1.md

 List all the features completed.

-1. allow user to enter rows and columns
+1. allow user to change rows and columns

 ### To Do